speedingplanet/javascript-and-web-development/class-app/labs.md

 Hello, John
 ```

+You will have to refactor the arguments to `inputHandler` for this to work.
+Keep in mind that within the event handler, you can get a reference back to the input field via `event.target`.

 Load greeter.html into your browser to see if it works.
 If you've started the dev server, it should be available at http://localhost:5173/labs/greeter.html.

 #### Improvements